liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

 The bridge must prevent the Faces action phases (`ApplyRequestValues`, `ProcessValidations`, `UpdateModel`, and `InvokeApplication`) from executing if processing an event or rendering in a restored bridge request scope<sup>[[6.90](tck-tests.md#6.90)]</sup> [[5.1.2](chapter-5-request-lifecycle.md#5.1.2)].
-I.e. during either a portlet's `EVENT_PHASE` or `RENDER_PHASE`, when the Faces `Lifecycle` is executed to restore the view, the bridge must ensure the lifecycle falls directly through to render after the view is restored.
+I.e. during either a portlet's `EVENT_PHASE`, `HEADER_PHASE`, or `RENDER_PHASE`, when the Faces `Lifecycle` is executed to restore the view, the bridge must ensure the lifecycle falls directly through to render after the view is restored.
 This is most conveniently supported by implementing a `PhaseListener` and calling `FacesContext.renderResponse()` when invoked in the `RestoreView` phase.

 ## <a name="6.5"></a>6.5 Expression Language Resolution